Skip to content

 Customizing templates

-Onegini Access uses template sets which contain one or more custom templates.
+Access uses template sets that contain one or more custom templates.
 The default template is used when a specific template is not available in the template set.
 One custom template set can be marked as the default template set for all applications and web clients.

 Customized templates can be uploaded and managed via the Self Styling application.
-In order to add the new template set follow the directory structure in the configured git repository.
+To add the new template set, follow the directory structure in the configured git repository.
 Refer to the default template set to further customize templates.

-In the templates the Thymeleaf Layout Dialect and Thymeleaf With Dialect are supported.
-The template file names are hardcoded and should be equal in the custom template set.
-The internals of the template like message keys and fragments can be different.
-For more details about the different templates supported by Onegini Access see the templates section in the appendix.
+In the templates, the Thymeleaf Layout Dialect and Thymeleaf With Dialect are supported.
+The template file names are hardcoded and should not be changed in the custom template set.
+The internals of the template, like message keys and fragments, can be different.
+For more details about the different templates supported by Access see the templates section in the appendix.

 App template set